noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- i.e. the 'web' in websocket (wtf does that even mean MDN?)
 		- nvm its the bridge from http to WebSockets (think https to http)
 		- details of the connection are negotiated, and either party can backout before completion if the terms are unfavorable
+	- control frame
+		- todo
+	- websocket extensions (header)
+		- control the websocket frame and modif the payload
+		- optional and generalized (like cheese on a burger)
+	- websocket subprotocols (header)
+		- structure the websocket protocol and NEVER modify anything
+			- e.g. the json weboscket-protocol informs all parties to relay day as json
+		- mandatory and localized (i.e. specific to a usecase, e.g. chat|games)
+		- implemented on the server and cannot be externally refered to by th client
+	- close event code
+		- sent to clients/servers using websockets when the connection is closed
+		- 0-999 not used
+		- 1000 normal closure
+		- 1001 going away (e.g. due to navigation)
+		- 1002 protocol error
+		- 1003 unsupported data (e.g. sending data in the wrong format)
+		- 1005 no status received (e.g. you forgot to specify a code when closing the connection)
+		- 1006 abnormal closure (e.g. the connection was closed properly)
+		- 1007 invalid frame payload data (e.g. something was wrong with the data being sent)
+		- 1008 policy violation (e.g. watching porn at work)
+		- 1009 message too big (e.g. msg too big in data frame)
+		- 1010 missing extension (client expected server to negotiate extension, but server didnt)
+		- 1011 internal error (wtf im never at fault)
+		- 1012 service restart (e.g. hotreload baby)
+		- 1013 try again later (e.g. overloaded|too many clients|hos)
+		- 1014 bad gateway (e.g. similar to 502 http status code, server (gateway) has issue with upstream)
+		- 4000-4999 (for use by applications)
+		-

 ## use cases